rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 ## Important Background Contextual Information

-This quick start guide optimizes the speed at which a demonstrable and tinker-able deployment can be achieved by minimizing prerequisite dependencies and substituting them with quickly implementable alternatives.
+`BLUF:` This quick start guide optimizes the speed at which a demonstrable and tinker-able deployment of Big Bang can be achieved by minimizing prerequisite dependencies and substituting them with quickly implementable alternatives.
 Refer to the [Customer Template Repo](https://repo1.dso.mil/platform-one/big-bang/customers/template) for guidance on production deployments.

+`Details of how each prerequisite/dependency is quickly satisfied:`
 * Operating System Prerequisite: Any Linux distribution that supports Docker should work.
 * Operating System Pre-configuration: This quick start includes easy paste-able commands to quickly satisfy this prerequisite.
 * Kubernetes Cluster Prerequisite: is implemented using k3d (k3s in Docker)